When asked why people smoke marijuana regularly, many will reply that it helps them fall asleep.

 THC has an affinity for CB1 receptors, which is believed to be the reason for THC’s impact on our neurocognition.

-CBD has little affinity for either the CB1 or CB2 receptors, but instead acts through a variety of other mechanisms.
+CBD has little affinity for either the CB1 or CB2 receptors but instead acts through a variety of other mechanisms.
 One of these is through the inhibition of FAAH, an enzyme that breaks down the endocannabinoid anandamide.
-Through inhibiting FAAH, CBD can lead to increased anandamide levels in the body.
+By inhibiting FAAH, CBD can lead to increased anandamide levels in the body.